Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 a Mininet network, and to run the same binary code and applications on either platform.

-*An aside on performance: The main thing you have to keep in mind for network- limited experiments is that you will probably need to use slower links, for example 10 or 100 Mb/sec rather than 10 Gb/sec, due to the fact that packets are forwarded by a collection of software switches (e.g. Open vSwitch) that share CPU and memory resources and usually have lower performance than dedicated switching hardware.
-For CPU-limited experiments, you will also need to make sure that you carefully limit the CPU bandwidth of your Mininet hosts.
-If you mainly care about functional correctness, you can run Mininet without specific bandwidth limits - this is the quick and easy way to run Mininet, and it also provides the highest performance at the expense of timing accuracy under load.*

 <a id=why></a>

 Why is Mininet cool?